bablokb/circuitpython-esp32at/README.md

 For normal use, there is no need to use any of the additional methods of this module (besides `wifi.init()`).
 In fact, you should not use these methods to stay portable with your code.

+The initialization routine `wifi.init()` has a number of parameters.
+See the [Implementation Notes](./impl_notes.md) for details on how to tweak the setup.

 Experts can use `wifi.transport` to directly access the co-processor with special AT-commands.